Adapt vs Viktor (2026)

 Pros

-• Usage-based pricing with a genuinely free starter tier and no seat minimums eliminates the budget friction that blocks adoption of workflow automation platforms: Starter gives every user $10 in free credits and up to $300 for work domain signups, meaning teams can run real workflows before committing to any paid plan -- a structural advantage over per-seat tools that require budget approval before anyone can try the product
+- ✓Usage-based pricing with no seat minimums and a genuinely free starter tier eliminates adoption friction: Starter gives every user $25 in free credits plus a $100 Slack bonus and up to $300 for work domain signups, meaning teams can run real workflows at scale before committing to any paid plan

-• Slack-native interaction model means zero new tool adoption required from end users: any team member can tag @Adapt in any existing Slack channel to query data, trigger workflows, or get cross-system analysis without learning a new interface, attending training, or switching context -- a critical adoption advantage in organisations where new tools fail because reps default back to familiar channels
+- ✓Slack-native interaction model means zero new tool adoption required from end users: any team member can tag @Adapt in any existing Slack channel to query data, trigger workflows, or get cross-system analysis without learning a new interface, attending training, or switching context

 Limitations

-• Microsoft Teams support is listed as coming soon but not yet available: organisations where Slack is not the primary communication platform will need to use the web app for all interactions until Teams support ships, which reduces the seamless Slack-native experience that is central to Adapt's core value proposition
+- ⚠Microsoft Teams is not supported: organisations where Slack is not the primary communication platform must use the web app for all interactions, reducing the seamless chat-native experience that is central to Adapt's core value proposition

 Viktor